WesleyDMartin/4x4/README.md

 #Moving Forward
 Moving forward, there are two areas of research and improvement that would be required before this project would be testable in a real world situation.
-The first is the interaction between the reader program operating on the host device and any API’s on that device that would be required to translate input commands to generic control functions.
+The first is the interaction between the reader program operating on the host device and any APIâ€™s on that device that would be required to translate input commands to generic control functions.
 For example, translating the swipe right or swipe left to a forward or backward in a PowerPoint presentation.
 To make this project fully unctional, we would also need to alter the program to operate at a much faster sample rate, and